ncanac/dtw/README.md

 y : numpy array of floats
     Second sequence
 window_frac: float
-    Locality constraint, given as a fraction of the size of the size of the second sequence.
+    Locality constraint, given as a fraction from 0 to 1 of the size of the larger sequence.

 Returns
 -------